PoliticalGraveyard.com

 Couden, Robert — of Annapolis, Anne Arundel County, Md.
 Mayor of Annapolis, Md., 1785-86, 1791-92.
 Burial location unknown.

-COUDERT: See also Thomas Riggs, Jr.
+COUDERT: See also Thomas Riggs Jr.

 Coudert, Frederic René (1832-1903) — also known as Frederic R. Coudert — of Manhattan, New York County, N.Y.
 Born in New York, New York County, N.Y., March 1, 1832.
-Son of Charles Coudert.
 Democrat.
 Lawyer; government director, 1885-88, and receiver, 1892-98, of Union Pacific Railroad; delegate to Democratic National Convention from New York, 1896.
 Catholic.
 French ancestry.
 Died, from heart and liver troubles, in Washington, D.C., December 20, 1903 (age 71 years, 294 days).
 Interment at Calvary Cemetery, Woodside, Queens, N.Y.

 Coudert, Frederic René, Jr. (1898-1972) — also known as Frederic R. Coudert, Jr. — of Manhattan, New York County, N.Y.
 Born in Manhattan, New York County, N.Y., May 7, 1898.
-Son of Frederic R. Coudert (c.1871-1955) and Alice T. (Wilmerding) Coudert.
 Republican.
 Served in the U.S. Army during World War I; lawyer; delegate to New York convention to ratify 21st amendment, 1933; delegate to Republican National Convention from New York, 1936, 1940, 1944, 1948, 1956; member of New York state senate, 1939-46 (17th District 1939-44, 20th District 1945-46); U.S. Representative from New York 17th District, 1947-59; campaign chair for William F. Buckley, Jr.'s campaign for Mayor of New York City, 1965.
 Member, American Bar Association.
 Died, of congestive heart failure, in Presbyterian Hospital, Manhattan, New York County, N.Y., May 21, 1972 (age 74 years, 14 days).
-Interment at Memorial Cemetery, near Cold Spring Harbor, Long Island, N.Y.
+Interment at Memorial Cemetery of St. John's Church, Laurel Hollow, Long Island, N.Y.

 See also congressional biography — Govtrack.us page — Wikipedia article — Find-A-Grave memorial

-Coudray, Robert C. — U.S. Vice Consul in Hankow, 1927; Mukden, 1929; Swatow, 1932; Alexandria, 1943.
-Presumed deceased.
+Coudray, Robert C. — U.S. Vice Consul in Hankow, as of 1927; Mukden, as of 1929; Swatow, as of 1932; Alexandria, as of 1943.
 Burial location unknown.

-COUDREY (Soundex C360) — See also BOUDREAU, BOUDREAUX, BOUDREN, CADREAU, CONDREY, COUDEN, COUDERT, COUDRAY, COUDRIET, COUDRON, COUREY, COWDREY, DREY, GOUDREAU.
+COUDREY (Soundex C360) — See also BOUDREAU, BOUDREAUX, BOUDREN, CADREAU, CONDREY, COUDEN, COUDERT, COUDON, COUDRAY, COUDRIET, COUDRON, COUREY, COWDREY, DREY, GOUDREAU.

 Coudrey, Harry Marcy (1867-1930) — also known as Harry M. Coudrey — of St. Louis, Mo.
 Born in Brunswick, Chariton County, Mo., February 28, 1867.
 Republican.
-U.S. Representative from Missouri 12th District, 1906-11.
+U.S. Representative from Missouri 12th District, 1906-11; defeated, 1904.
 Died in Norfolk, Va., July 5, 1930 (age 63 years, 127 days).
 Interment at Bellefontaine Cemetery, St. Louis, Mo.

 See also congressional biography — Govtrack.us page

-COUDRIET (Soundex C363) — See also ANDRIETSCH, AUDRIE, BOUDREAU, BOUDREAUX, BOUDREN, CADORETTE, COUDEN, COUDERT, COUDRAY, COUDREY, COUDRON, GOUDREAU, LUDRICK, MINUDRI.
+COUDRIET (Soundex C363) — See also ANDRIETSCH, AUDRIE, BOUDREAU, BOUDREAUX, BOUDREN, CADORETTE, COUDEN, COUDERT, COUDON, COUDRAY, COUDREY, COUDRON, GOUDREAU, LUDRICK, MINUDRI.

-Coudron, Albert J. — of Ann Arbor, Washtenaw County, Mich.
+Coudron, Albert Jon (1915-1996) — also known as Albert J. Coudron — of Ann Arbor, Washtenaw County, Mich.
+Born March 11, 1915.
 Democrat.
 Candidate for Michigan state house of representatives 53rd District, 1964.
-Still living as of 1964.
+Died in Pittsfield Township, Washtenaw County, Mich., April 25, 1996 (age 81 years, 45 days).
+Burial location unknown.

-COUES (Soundex C200) — See also CONES, COS, COSS, COWES, CUZ, JOLICOUER, KOEZE, KOOS, KOS, KOSS, KUESS, KUSS, KUSSE.
+COUES (Soundex C200) — See also CONES, COS, COSS, COUEY, COUSE, COWES, CUZ, JOLICOUER, KOEZE, KOOS, KOS, KOSS, KUESS, KUSS, KUSSE, PICOUET.

-Coues, Lucy L. See Lucy Louisa Flower
+Coues, Lucy Louisa See Lucy Louisa Flower

 Coufal, Edward A. — of David City, Butler County, Neb.
 Democrat.
 Delegate to Nebraska state constitutional convention, 1919-20; member of Nebraska Democratic State Executive Committee, 1940.
 Burial location unknown.